-Blaze devastates Notre-Dame; Paris firefighters fear for one bell tower
+Fire guts Paris' Notre-Dame, but structure saved from destruction

 A huge plume of smoke wafted across the city and ash fell over a large area.
 People watching gasped as the spire folded over onto itself and fell into the inferno.

-Firefighters tried to contain the blaze with water hoses and cleared the area around Notre-Dame, which sits on an island in the River Seine and marks the very centre of Paris.
-Witnesses said the whole island, the Ile de la Cite, was being evacuated.
+Firefighters battled smoke and falling drops of molten lead to salvage priceless artworks and relics.

-Nobody was injured, junior interior minister Laurent Nunez said at the scene, adding: “It’s too early to determine the causes of the fire.”
+A centuries-old crown of thorns made from reeds and gold and the tunic worn by Saint Louis, a 13th century king of France, were saved, Notre-Dame’s top administrative cleric, Monsignor Patrick Chauvet said.
+But firefighters had struggled to take down some of the large paintings in time, he said.

 The Paris prosecutor’s office said it had launched an inquiry into the fire.
-Several police sources said that they were working on the assumption for now that the fire was accidental.
+Several police sources said that they were working on the assumption for now that it was accidental.

 “Everything is collapsing,” a police officer near the scene said as the cathedral continued to burn.